 Solution of Problem 3.1.7 "Eulerian cycles in $\exists SO$ ".
 Over directed graphs, it is well-known that there exists an Eulerian cycle if, and only if, the graph is connected and for every vertex the number of incoming edges (indegree) is the same as the number of outgoing ones (outdegree).
 The first property can be expressed in $\exists SO$ thanks to Problem 3.1.6 "Connectivity for directed graphs".
-For the second property, we can express that $f(u, , )$ is a family of bijections (indexed by vertices u's) between the set of edges entering u and the set of edges exiting u.
+For the second property, we can express that $f(u, \, \)$ is a family of bijections (indexed by vertices u's) between the set of edges entering u and the set of edges exiting u.
 (Over simple graphs, the latter property boils down to the fact that the degree of every vertex is even.)
-The latter property can be expressed in $\exists SO$.
+The latter property can be expressed in $\exists SO$ .

-Solution of Problem 3.1.8 "Hamiltonian cycles in $\exists SO$ ".
-We can express the existence of an Hamiltonian cycle by guessing a total order R of vertices in the graph, which refines the edge relation:
+Statement of Problem 3.1.8 "Hamiltonian cycles in $\exists SO$ ".
+A Hamiltonian cycle in a finite directed graph is a path that visits each node exactly once.